GeorgeIoak/AtticFanControl/ReadMe.md

 ### Step 2: Change the Firmware Flag

-In `AndyAtticFanControl.ino`, change the flag to `1` to tell the firmware to use the files from the filesystem:
+In `AtticFanControl.ino`, change the flag to `1` to tell the firmware to use the files from the filesystem:
 ```cpp
 #define USE_FS_WEBUI 1
 ```